mittielawrence22/notes/README.md

 - "Today's programming wisdom: 'Premature optimization is the root of all evil' - Donald Knuth.
 Focus on writing clean, readable, and maintainable code first; optimize only when necessary and after profiling.
 Remember that simplicity and clarity enhance productivity and reduce bugs, while over-engineering for hypothetical performance gains can introduce unnecessary complexity."

 "In addition, 'Code is read much more often than it is written.' - Robert C. Martin ('Uncle Bob').
 Always strive to write self-documenting code that is easy for others (and your future self) to understand, as this significantly aids in collaboration, debugging, and long-term project success."

+# 2024-02-13
+- "Today's programming wisdom is to remember that code is read far more often than it's written.
+Strive for clarity and maintainability in your work, as the true value of your code lies not just in making it function correctly today, but in how easily it can be understood and adapted tomorrow."

+In essence, writing clean, well-documented, and modular code is crucial because it enhances collaboration, reduces errors during development, and eases future maintenance and enhancements.
+This practice aligns with the SOLID principles, DRY (Don't Repeat Yourself) principle, and the importance of adhering to coding standards and best practices.